 As usual, the #KMDLabs channel on Komodo’s Discord server make their own testing rules from week to week.
 They have been collaborating with Komodo team member libscott for testing cross chain fungibility.

-Other details from last week are included on the KMD Labs website.
 The KMD labs community found a smart contract (still in heavy development) activation bug which will one day be a useful parameter for existing Smart Chains to activate Antara modules that have been developed after their chain is already live.

 For this week, they’ve been busy getting a testnet notary network up for cross-chain interop fungibility testing.
 The early goals have been one-way fungibility.
 These seem to have passed without any problems.
 No lost coins, no coins created out of thin air.